php-riak/riak-client/docs/source/mapreduce.rst

 ``BucketKeyMapReduce``
 ----------------------

-Command used to perform a Map Reduce operation over a bucket in Riak.
+Command used to perform a map reduce operation over a specific set of keys in a bucket.

-Here is the general syntax for setting up a bucket map reduce combination to handle a range of keys:
+Here is the general syntax for setting up a bucket map over a specific set of keys:

 .. code-block:: php

     <?php
+    use Riak\Client\Command\MapReduce\BucketKeyMapReduce;
     use Riak\Client\Core\Query\Func\AnonymousJsFunction;
     use Riak\Client\Core\Query\Func\ErlangFunction;
-    use Riak\Client\Command\MapReduce\IndexMapReduce;
-    use Riak\Client\Command\MapReduce\KeyFilters;
     use Riak\Client\Core\Query\RiakNamespace;
+    use Riak\Client\Core\Query\RiakLocation;

     $reduce = new ErlangFunction('riak_kv_mapreduce', 'reduce_sum');
-    map     = new AnonymousJsFunction('function(entry) {
+    $map    = new AnonymousJsFunction('function(entry) {
         return [JSON.parse(entry.values[0].data)];
     }');